ibm-cloud-docs/watson-assistant/expression-methods-actions.md

 ${Items}[1]
 ```

-Remember that if you are using a value specified by a customer to choose an item from an array, you might need to subtract 1 to convert to a zero-indexed value.
+If you are using a value specified by a customer to choose an item from an array, you might need to subtract 1 to convert to a zero-indexed value.
 For example, you might use an expression like `${Items}.get(${step_123} - 1)` to retrieve the intended value.
 {: note}

 ### Array.getRandomItem()